Ahuntsic (missionary): Death

-There is wide concurrence with the description of Father Viel returning to Quebec on that fateful trip after two years in Huron territory without the men who accompanied him there following the earlier departure of Father Le Caron and Brother Sagard.
+There is wide concurrence with the description of Father Viel returning to Quebec on that fateful trip after two years in Wendat territory without the men who accompanied him there following the earlier departure of Father Le Caron and Brother Sagard.
 There is also not much disagreement that Father Viel and Ahunstic had been separated from the other canoes in the expedition and nearly all historians believe that they were traveling in the same canoe.
-On the other hand, considerable disagreement persists even with contemporary writers as to whether Ahuntsic and Viel simply drowned in a capsized canoe on the rapids or they were killed by the three accompanying Huron natives who survived.
+On the other hand, considerable disagreement persists even with contemporary writers as to whether Ahuntsic and Viel simply drowned in a capsized canoe on the rapids or they were killed by the three accompanying Wendat natives who survived.

 With a 1966 posting in the Dictionary of Canadian Biography, professor of History G.-M. Dumas writes that the written accounts of Father Le Jeune, Father Le Clercq, Father Bre’beuf, and brother Sagard are sufficient evidence to conclude that the deaths of Ahuntsic and Viel were deliberate.
-Ironically, it is also Dumas who points out that Ahuntsic was in another canoe close by and that Father Le Clercq erroneously changes the ethnic identity of the neophyte missionary from French to Huron in a separate Biography posting for Le Clercq.
+Ironically, it is also Dumas who points out that Ahuntsic was in another canoe close by and that Father Le Clercq erroneously changes the ethnic identity of the neophyte missionary from French to Wendat in a separate Biography posting for Le Clercq.

 Conversely, ethnohistorian Bruce G. Trigger presents evidence designed to cast doubt on the claim of assassination in his 1998 book Children of Aataentsic: A History of the Huron People to 1660.
-Among that rationale is the severe rapids of the river, discrepancies in second-hand translations from surviving Hurons, and the forensic logic of historians Archange Godbout in 1942 and Marcel Trudel in 1966.
+Among that rationale is the severe rapids of the river, discrepancies in second-hand translations from surviving Wendat, and the forensic logic of historians Archange Godbout in 1942 and Marcel Trudel in 1966.